jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 Some quantum simulators support classical bits as well as quantum bits.
 These allow a quantum circuit to contain gates whose execution is dependant on the outcome of a preceding measurement.
 TinyQsim does not support classical bits, but the same effect can be achieved using Python code to perform the conditional operations.
 In this case, the quantum circuit diagram shows the gates actually executed in a particular run, rather than including the full control logic.

 Another way to achieve conditional operations in TinyQsim is to perform a mid-circuit measurement using a CX gate instead of a measurement operation, with an ancilla qubit for the measurement result.
 This can then be used to control a subsequent quantum operation.
 This allows the control logic to be included in the circuit diagram.

-Mid-circuit measurements were not considered very important for the kind of use-case that was envisaged for TinyQsim.
-As a result, they were not included, since one of the aims of TinyQsim was to 'keep it simple'.

 #### Reset